Mithila-Mehedi/BNPL_documentation/docs/documentation/getting-started/ekyc.md

 ---
 title: E-KYC
 excerpt: >-
-  Early Payment refers to the option for a user to pay one or more upcoming instalments before their scheduled due dates.
-It helps reduce outstanding dues faster and may restore the user's available BNPL spending limit sooner.
+Ekyc allows individuals to submit and validate their personal information and documents online, eliminating the need for physical verification. eKYC helps organizations confirm a user’s identity securely and efficiently.
 deprecated: false
 hidden: false
 metadata: